Mossford/SpatialEngine/ReadMe.md

 ```

 > An abstract way to represent this renderer is that it takes in all the meshes in the scene.
 Splits them up into sections by a set value.
 Then combines all these meshes vertexes into one mesh.
-Send that to the gpu and render that one mesh using a offset so that it can be multiple meshes but only using one mesh.
+Send that to the gpu and render that one mesh using a offset so that it can be multiple draw calls but only using one mesh.

 #### [The Mesh File](Src/Rendering/Mesh.cs)
 >The Mesh file contains all the important functions and data to represent a mesh that Opengl can take.